-The Mayans, it is believed, were descended from Mongolians, which is why they look somewhat different from other Mexicans in that they’re shorter and more, well…Asian looking.
+The Mayans, it is believed, were descended from Mongolians, which is why they look somewhat different from other Mexicans (they’re shorter and more, well…Asian looking).
 From what we gathered, they came over to the Americas back when Sarah Palin’s Alaska and Russia were still connected by a land bridge.
 Those Mayan forbears lived in Alaska until the first Spring arrived, after which they flew to Cancun, got totally hammered and decided to stay for a few centuries.

 Luckily, there was more to do on Mexico’s Yucatan peninsula than just studying ancient cultures.
 There were brainless activities, too.
 Like taking a boat over to Isla Mejueles, a tiny island just off the coast.
-Rather than take a cab or rent a car upon arrival — we rented a banged-up 1983 Honda FC50 scooter for US$35 instead, and puttered around with no apparent regard for the safety of others or ourselves.
-The island has one main road that encircles most of it, so my chances of getting us lost were low.
-Yet having not ridden a motorcycle since I drove my brother’s Honda 50CC into a fence as a kid — I was nonetheless an absolute menace.
+Upon arrival, rather than take a taxi or rent a car, we rented a banged-up 1983 Honda FC50 scooter for US$35 instead and puttered around with no apparent regard for our own safety or the safety of others.

-Weaving back and forth like a drunk Kennedy, I still somehow managed to stop the scooter approximately where we needed to in order to avoid running over iguanas or crashing into small Mayan temples.
-Along the way, we “stopped” at a nice, divey beachfront restaurant known for its Yucatan-style whole fish and Puerco Pibil.
-Finally, I piloted us back towards downtown so Amy could shop for some silver and I could return the poor scooter, surprisingly unscathed.
+Weaving back and forth like a drunk Kennedy, I still somehow managed to stop the scooter approximately where we wanted, successfully avoiding all the iguanas and small Mayan temples everywhere.
+Along the way, we stopped at a nice, divey beachfront restaurant known for its Yucatan-style whole fish and Puerco Pibil.
+Afterward, I piloted us back towards downtown so Amy could shop for some silver and I could return the poor scooter, surprisingly unscathed, all things considered.

 The problem with Cancun.